wix-incubator/wix-rest-docs/guides/API Keys.md

 -H 'Authorization: <APIKEY>’ \
 -H wix-account-id:<ACCOUNTID>’ \
 -H ‘wix-site-id:<SITEID>’ \

 ```

-The body of the request is the same as for the standard API requests as per the documentation for each.
+Add this header to the body of any of our API's.

 ## Account-Level and Site-Level API Requests

-When making API requests with an API key, differentiate between the headers required by account-level and site-level requests.
+Depending on the API, an account ID and/or site ID must be includwd in the header of the API request.

-With requests made at the account level, you must include the account ID in the header along with the API key for authentication.
-Some API’s will also require the site ID as well.
+For requests made at the account level, you must include the account ID in the header along with the API key for authentication.
+Some API’s will  require the site ID as well.
 This is indicated in the documentation for each account-level API.

-With site-level API requests, the account ID may be ommitted.
+With site-level API requests, the account ID can be ommitted.

-### Example: Account-Level “Create Account” API
+### Account-Level Request Example: “Create Account” API

-This API creates a new Wix account as a sub-account of the targetAccountId and a new Wix user in this account who is defined as the account owner.
+This API creates a new Wix account as a sub-account of a targetAccountId.
+It also creates a new Wix user who is defined as the account owner.
+The ID of the new account is returned.

 **Request:**